 Immediate gratification may feel good in the moment but often compromises your health long term.
 Medications, for example, can mask pain while causing damage to your heart, liver or kidneys.
 Be aware and careful not to wear yourself out with quick fix addictions that can cause much more severe, chronic problems.

 People start to feel old when they can no longer do the things that they love to do and their suffering becomes chronic.
-Be proactive.
+Be proactive and choose health care providers that can help you function at your highest level throughout your lifetime.

 Find the balance between immediate gratification and taking care of your body and mind for the long-haul.
 Adjust your lifestyle.
 Eat healthier, exercise, get plenty of rest and take care of your spine and nervous system.
 You will enjoy the present more on your way to a sensational century.